 April 22, 2020 marks the 50th anniversary of Earth Day.
-Since 1970, Earth Day has increased awareness of the planet we live on, pollution, climate change, endangered species, and many other environmental issues.
-The NISE Network has compiled many resources to help you plan for your Earth Day celebration.
+Since 1970, Earth Day has increased awareness of the planet we live on, and encouraged people to learn more about pollution, climate change, endangered species, and many other environmental issues.
+The NISE Network has compiled a selection of resources to help you plan for your Earth Day celebration.

 Earth Week takes place on the week around Earth Day - April 18-26, 2020

 Image credit: NASA Earth Observatory/Joshua Stevens; NOAA National Environmental Satellite, Data, and Information Service.
 Caption: Kathryn Hansen.

 Currently, during the crisis around COVID-19, in-person programming has transitioned into experiences designed to engage audiences online, including families at home.
 Below is a curated list of resources that you may find useful if planning alternative Earth Day events to engage your community in new and creative ways.